What Is Lumateperone and How Does It Work?

 What Other Drugs Interact with Lumateperone?

-If your medical doctor is using this medicine to treat your pain, your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
+If your doctor has directed you to use this medication, your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
 Do not start, stop, or change the dosage of any medicine before checking with your doctor, health care provider, or pharmacist first.

 What Are Warnings and Precautions for Lumateperone?